 - 1. DC voltage is supervised and if it is detected the dial tone is monitored. - 2.
-If the phone lines are equipped with a house phone with proper connection and is in use the supervision is suspended until the house phone is ON-HOOK again. - 3.
-If there is an event to be reported in the dialer queue and the house phone is in use the dialer tries the second line to report the event. - 4. if that line's house phone is also in use the dialer seizes the line.
+If the phone lines are equipped with a house phone with proper connection and is in use the DC voltage supervision is suspended until the house phone is ON-HOOK again.
+However, the system then does off-hook current monitoring supervision to ensure that the phone line is operational. - 3.
+If there is an event to be reported in the dialer queue and the house phone is in use the dialer tries the second line to report the event. - 4.
+If that line's house phone is also in use the dialer seizes the line.
 The dialer disconnects the house phone and reports the event to the central monitoring station.